NOC Best Practices: 10 Ways to Improve Your Operation in 2023

 Despite being critical to the success of a technical support operation, many network operations centers (NOCs) fail to meet desired service levels.

-Rather than delivering meaningful ROI by maximizing infrastructure uptime and performance, ineffective NOCs consume management and financial resources while leaving business services exposed and vulnerable.
+Rather than delivering meaningful ROI by maximizing infrastructure uptime and performance, ineffective NOCs consume management and financial resources, leaving business services vulnerable.

-Most of the time, the root cause of an underperforming NOC is a lack of a centralized support framework that incorporates best practices and puts them into action.
+Most of the time, the root cause of an underperforming NOC is a lack of a centralized support framework that incorporates best practices and implements them.
 Such a structure is essential to the success of a NOC, as it makes decisions and actions consistent across the people, processes, and platforms that comprise it.

 Without an authoritative blueprint for operating, costly inefficiencies are inevitable and serious risks will continue to pose constant threats to performance and availability—a problem that will only worsen as business services and the technologies they rely on scale in size and complexity.

-Here, we explore ten NOC best practices that keep even the largest, most complex infrastructure environments up and running at peak performance, 24x7.
+Here, we explore ten NOC best practices for keeping even the largest, most complex infrastructure environments up and running at peak performance 24/7.

-📄 Download our white paper, "Top 10 Challenges to Running a Successful NOC," for a handy reference that goes into greater depth into each of these best practices and their corresponding challenges.
+📄 Download our white paper, "Top 10 Challenges to Running a Successful NOC," for a handy reference that discusses each of these best practices and their corresponding challenges in greater depth.

 📄 Read our other white paper, "A Practical Guide to Running an Effective NOC," for a set of actionable steps you can take to put these best practices to use.